 As a conductor, Rudolf Lutz strives to achieve a highly nuanced interpretation of a score.
 His in-depth studies of historical performance practice and his extensive experience as a concert artist furnish the various choral and instrumental ensembles that he conducts with significant artistic insight.
 Nonetheless, musical expression and unhindered joy in music making remains his overriding goal.
 Rudolf Lutz is a respected composer; his Sinfonia for cantata BWV 158 by Bach and his Christmas oratory “An English Christmas” have received particular acclaim.
 In 2017, his cantata in homage to Luther – a work commissioned by “Deutschlandfunk Kultur” – received its world premiere at Wartburg castle.
 He is currently working on a further cantata (“Landsgemeindekantate“), which is based on a traditional Swiss hymn.
 The librettist for both cantatas was Karl Graf.

-Rudolf Lutz’s extraordinary skills in improvisation and musical analysis, as well as his deep appreciation of choral and orchestral musicianship, single him out as the ideal conductor for the performance of Bach’s entire vocal oeuvre.
+Rudolf Lutz’s extraordinary breadth of experience single him out as the ideal conductor for the performance of Bach’s entire vocal oeuvre, the mammoth project undertaking by the J.S.
+Bach Foundation of St. Gallen.
 He assumed this role in 2006, the same year he received the Canton of St Gallen’s prize for culture.
-In September 2015, Rudolf Lutz was awarded the prize of the “Stiftung für Abendländische Ethik und Kultur” for his lifetime achievement, and particularly for his role in the Bach Foundation’s ambitious project of performing and recording the complete vocal works of Johann Sebastian Bach.
+In 2015, Rudolf Lutz was awarded the prize of the “Stiftung für Abendländische Ethik und Kultur” for his lifetime achievement.
+In 2016, Rudolf Lutz was named a board member of the Neuen Bachgesellschaft e.V.
+Leipzig.